 8. When you finally get to the center, let yourself linger.
 You may choose to sit for a while, and just be still.

-Don’t expect some immediate, life-changing experience.
-If you enter with an open mind and heart, though, you may be surprised at what you do learn.
+Don’t expect an immediate, life-changing experience.
+If you enter with an open mind and heart, though, you may be surprised at what you learn.
 What is required is that you give yourself time to be.
 When you are ready to return to the world, begin the process back.
 It is likely that you will encounter others on their way in.
 There is enough space for both of you.
-One of the interesting things about the labyrinth, if you are not doing it alone, is that you could be walking side by side with someone, then separate far, even appear to be moving in opposite directions.
+If you are not walking the labyrinth alone, you could be walking side by side with someone, then separate and even appear to be moving in opposite directions.
 As in life, we travel with some for a while, and then we are off on our own.
-Ultimately it is our own path that we must take.
+Ultimately, it is our own path that we must take.
 A labyrinth may be used for as many purposes as there are people who use it.
 Let your imagination run free, and you may find that using it repeatedly provides you with a source of inspiration and balance.
-If nothing else, it will give you a quiet, 15 or 20 minute walk!

 More About A Labyrinth: